 • Commitment to own continuing professional development – Undertakes professional development activities that actively influence and enhance the teaching and learning of biochemistry

 • Commitment to students and colleagues - Inspires students and colleagues to excel; shows awareness of the different needs of students and can demonstrate success in widening participation; provides evidence of supporting teaching and learning beyond their own department and Institution; supports and guides students’ career choices and goals; champions the importance of excellence in biochemistry teaching.

 The winner of this award is given the opportunity to speak at a Society event with an educational or training focus.
 The recipient of this award will also receive £2,000 prize money and will be invited to submit an article to a Society-owned publication.
-Nominations will first be considered by the Training Theme Panel and Education Committee although the final decision will be made by the Awards Committee.
+Nominations will first be considered by the Training Theme Panel and Education Committee and the final decision will be ratified by the Awards Committee.

 The inaugural Teaching Excellence Award will be awarded in 2018 to Dee Scadden from the University of Cambridge.